 There is an enduring fascination with the secret history of the two world wars.
 Castaways of the Kriegsmarine, examines the interrogators’ contribution to British naval intelligence in early 1944.
 I planned to work back from there and show how the interrogation system reached such a high state of tune.
 I quickly realised that most of the 1939 naval team learnt their trade in the First World War, when these veterans developed their technique.
 The story inexorably grew.

-Some of the characters who founded the service pop up repeatedly.
+Some of the characters who created the service pop up repeatedly.
 Transcripts of prisoners’ unguarded conversations reveal their individuality, and their struggle to reconcile conflicting loyalties.
 We think about the pressures that could induce a U-boat crewman to change sides.
 We consider the everyday serviceman’s awareness and experience of the Nazi regime’s atrocities.

 We see how British naval intelligence officers were the first in the world to notice and exploit a loophole in the Hague Convention on the treatment of prisoners of war.
 We watch them develop a structured, systematic information source that produced important results in the First World War and had a critical influence on the second.
 We learn how the team’s successes saved countless naval and merchant seamen’s lives – and how they didn’t get everything right.

 Two questions run through the book.
 They are the ones I am asked most often about the topic: ‘Did it work?’ and ‘Did we use torture?’
 The answer to the first is an emphatic yes, to the second a qualified no.

 This is a good history of the British naval PoW interrogation process and what it yielded across the World Wars.
 Readable and interesting to newcomers and those familiar with the topic alike.

 The flow of the writing, including the